Ccode-archives/foxtail/README.md

 A simple shell language made for Linux computers.
 It compiles to bash as it is typed.

 # usage
 Shelly is made to work as fast as or a little slower than bash.
+To run run shelly.py